A dedicated carer living in your loved one’s home

 Ongoing wellbeing checks and communication with the family

-When comparing live-in care with care home fees, many families are surprised to learn that live-in care is often just as cost-effective and sometimes more affordable.
+When comparing live-in care with care home fees, many families are surprised to learn that live-in care can be the more cost-effective option.

-The average weekly cost of a residential care home in the UK ranges from £1,300 to £2,500, depending on the location, type of care, and the room chosen.
-Homes in London and the South East typically cost more, and fees can increase further for specialist support such as dementia, nursing or palliative care.
+The average weekly cost of a residential care home in the UK ranges from £1,300 to £2,500, depending on factors such as location, level of care, and room type.
+Costs are typically higher in London and the South East, and can increase further for specialist support such as dementia, nursing, or palliative care.

 By comparison, live-in care usually costs between £1,200 and £1,500 per week, offering one-to-one support in the comfort of your loved one’s own home.
 This fee goes entirely towards the personalised care your loved one receives, rather than accommodation, shared staffing, or extra services that may not be relevant, like group activities or hairdressing.

 If care is needed for a couple, live-in care becomes significantly more cost-effective.
-While a care home would charge for two separate rooms, live-in care for couples involves only a small additional fee, making it a more affordable and personal solution for two people living at the same address.
+While care homes usually charge for two separate rooms, live-in care typically involves only a small additional fee for a second person.
+This allows couples to remain together in familiar surroundings, while receiving consistent, personalised care.

 Choosing a live-in care agency is a big decision – one that can directly impact your loved one’s comfort, independence, and quality of life.
 Understanding the different types of care providers and asking the right questions will help you find a service that meets both your care needs and budget.